efraimkaov/12-balls_puzzle/README.md

 # 12-balls_puzzle

-12 BALLS PUZZLE is a math puzzle game.
+12 BALLS PUZZLE is a logic puzzle game.

 ## How to use